revosystems/slate/source/includes/_xef-loyalty.md

 > It will return a 404 if there is no open order at that table at the moment

+## Fetch multiple Order with list of tables id

+If you want to fetch an order for an specific table you can use this endpoint.
+It will return the `open` orders paginated by 50.

+`GET orders?table_id[]=5&table_id[]=6&table_id[]=7`

+> You can send the array using the body as well instead of the query

+> It will return a 404 if there is no open order at that table at the moment

 ## Cancel Order
 ```
 curl -XDELETE -H 'tenant: {tenant}' -H 'Authorization: Bearer {token}' \